SamFrier/AnsibleExperiments/readme.md

     ~$ ssh-add ~/.ssh/id_rsa
     ~$ ssh-copy-id <user>@<host>

 ...replacing `<user>@<host>` with the username and host name/IP of the node.
-If you don't specify a use,r SSH will assume one with the same name as your current user (see below).
+If you don't specify a user, SSH will assume one with the same name as your current user (see below).

 By default, Ansible will try to connect using the current logged-in user on the master.
 Make sure to specify a different username if necessary, and make sure you have added your SSH key to all users + nodes you require (you will need to connect using that user’s password in order to add the key).